 G681-A Phase A conductor of a power cable associated with EF-G681.
 The wire is in common conduit with other power cables.

-W151-2B Phase B conductor of the second power circuit associated with centrifuge CE-W151. - No wire tags are needed for the conductors of a pump, fed via a Teck power cable, where the conductors are color coded and the overall cable is identified and labelled.
+W151-2B Phase B conductor of the second power circuit associated with centrifuge cable, where the conductors are color coded and the overall cable is identified and labelled.